MP Nigel Evans Found Not Guilty Of Sex Offences

 It is certainly a tough one.

-Here at Escort England, we sadly have to deal with cases of unpleasant incidents occurring, some of which go to court.
+Here at XEscorts, we sadly have to deal with cases of unpleasant incidents occurring, some of which go to court.
 Liverpool escorts, London escorts and escorts from all around the country are all in the firing line for dodgy guys out there.
 Any change in policy when it comes to anonymity should not be made without the opinions of people like that being taken into account.

 Something needs to be done however as the status quo seems to have a number of real problems.